mutasemsiam/dexter_python_project/README.md

  - This page contains a table displays all the information about the patients
 # Patient information

--This page will show all the information about specific patient and allows the user to edit the patient information
+ - This page will show all the information about specific patient and allows the user to edit the patient information
 # Payments
 ![App Screenshot](https://i.ibb.co/yynzBgv/payments-list.png)
  - This page which displays all the information about payments